Financial Industry Regulatory Authority: Size and scale

-FINRA had total revenues of US$846.9 million in 2019.
+FINRA had total revenues of US$1.34 billion in 2022.
 FINRA is funded primarily by assessments of member firms' registered representatives and applicants, annual fees paid by members, and by fines that it levies.
 The annual fee that each member pays includes a basic membership fee, an assessment based on gross income, a fee for each principal and registered representative, and charge for each branch office.

 According to a study by Deborah G. Heilizer and Brian L. Rubin, partners at the Washington, D.C. law firm Sutherland Asbill & Brennan LLP, regulators with NASD and NYSE Regulation (later collectively known as FINRA) obtained supersized fines (i.e., fines over US$1 million) in 35 actions taken in 2005.
 In 2006, however, that number dropped to 19; furthermore, the number of enforcement actions over US$5 million also fell.
 In 2005, there were seven such actions as opposed to three in 2006.
 According to the written report, the "data suggest that securities regulators may have retrenched their efforts to regulate through the use of novel theories."

-FINRA collected fines against financial firms totaling US$25.9 million in 2008, a third straight annual decline in fines levied by FINRA or one of its predecessor agencies.
-The 2008 total was 82% below the US$148.5 million in fines collected in 2005.
-According to FINRA, the fines levied in 2009 were US$47.6 million, declining slightly to US$42.2 million in 2010 and then expanding to US$71.9 million for 2011.
+FINRA issued $48.1 million in fines in 2022, down from $90.1 million in 2021, though the 2021 number was fueled by a record fine against Robinhood for $57 million.